davatorium/rofi/doc/rofi.1.markdown

 `-sidebar-mode`

 Open in sidebar-mode.
-In this mode a list of all enabled modes is shown at the bottom.
+In this mode, a list of all enabled modes is shown at the bottom.
 (See `-modi` option)
 To show sidebar, use: